 Grapefruit seed extract is another very effective natural mold killer.
 The citric acid from the grapefruit attacks mold and kills it naturally.
 It also acts as a disinfectant and deodorizer.

 Create a solution in a spray bottle using a ratio of 10 drops of grapefruit seed extract to one cup of water.
-Shake the bottle to mix the solution thoroughly and then spray it onto the affected area.
+Shake the bottle to mix the solution thoroughly and spray it onto the affected area.
 After a few minutes, use a clean cloth to wipe away the mold and solution.

 Leaving the grapefruit seed extract in contact with the mold longer will kill it and ensure that mold growth does not reoccur.
 You may want to repeat this process every two to three days to prevent it from growing back.

 Bleach is effective at killing mold on non-porous walls.
 It will not penetrate and kill roots on porous surfaces.
 But before you begin cleaning, make sure to test some of the bleach solutions on an inconspicuous part of the wall.
 This ensures that it will not damage the finish.

-You’ll need to mix one part bleach with three parts of water and then apply the solution to the wall.
+You’ll need to mix one part bleach with three parts of water and apply the solution to the wall.
 Leave it for 10 minutes, then scrub the mold with a brush.
 Rinse with clean water and dry the area with a clean cloth.

 Hydrogen Peroxide and Vinegar

 Hydrogen peroxide is anti-fungal, antiviral, and antibacterial — excellent for killing mold (7).
-Hydrogen peroxide, when combined with distilled white vinegar will make the solution not only stronger but also safe to use in killing molds and, unlike bleach, it doesn’t produce toxic fumes or leave behind toxic residue.
+When combined with distilled white vinegar, hydrogen peroxide will make the solution stronger and safe to kill molds.
+Unlike bleach, it doesn’t produce toxic fumes or leaves behind toxic residue.

 Moreover, its effervescent properties make it more effective than bleach at killing mold on porous surfaces.
-Hydrogen peroxide can be used on porous and non-porous walls.
+You can use hydrogen peroxide on porous and non-porous walls.

 Pour undiluted three percent concentration hydrogen peroxide into a spray bottle and spray the affected area.
-Leave on the surface for 10 to 15 minutes and then scrub the walls with a brush to remove the mold.
+Leave on the surface for 10 to 15 minutes, then scrub the walls with a brush to remove the mold.